 Sumimoto is famously depicted in a 1507 equestrian portrait by Kano Motonobu wearing armor and holding a nagamaki, which is often used in modern media to illustrate this specific weapon.

-The nagamaki ("long wrapping") is a sword with a blade length similar to a katana but with a very long handle (sometimes equal in length to the blade) that is wrapped in cord or leather.
+The nagamaki ("long wrapping") is a sword with a blade length similar or much longer than a katana or tachi {as has this beauty} and with a very long handle (sometimes equal in length to the blade) that is wrapped in cord or leather.
 It was used for powerful sweeping and slicing strokes, particularly effective for infantry against cavalry.

-We have also acquired the collector's prized nagamaki great sword, almost six feet long in its koshirae.
-Early or pre Azuchi Momoyama period, circa 1550.
+We acquired this collector's prized nagamaki great sword, that is almost seven feet long, in its Edo koshirae.
+The blade was made prior to the Azuchi Momoyama period, circa 1550.
 The type of samurai sword you very, very rarely see in Europe today outside of a museum, and often not in most museums either.
-This is one of the rarest types, an example that escaped the Shogun's *edict to cut the nagamakis and no-dachis down to regular katana sword length, as he believed swords that were over length for regular close quarter combat and should be shortened. {see details below}
+This is one of the rarest types, of an example that escaped the Shogun's *edict to cut the nagamakis and no-dachis down to regular katana sword length, as he believed swords that were over length for regular close quarter combat and should be shortened. {see details below}

 We show a famous woodbloock print of Hosokawa Sumimoto carrying his nagamaki while on horse back.
 Our nagamaki was likely made within eighty years or so of Sumimoto's sword, just around the time of the Battle of Sekigahara.
 From the dimensions in the print, our blade is likely around a foot longer than his nagamaki.